 Artists in this group tested limits to provoke what they saw as a numbed local public through shocking displays of criticism and frustration.
 Today, as Venezuela undergoes another dramatic series of sociopolitical changes, El Techo de la Ballena serves as a reminder of the power of art in resisting the status quo and effecting change in society.

-María C. Gaztambide is associate director of the International Center for the Arts of the Americas at the Museum of Fine Arts, Houston.
+María C. Gaztambide is director and chief curator of the University of Houston System’s Public Art Collection.
+Previously, she was the long-time associate director of the International Center for the Arts of the Americas at the Museum of Fine Arts, Houston.